reactioncommerce/docs/docs/products.md

 ### Creating products

 in order to create products we need to call the mutation `createProduct` , you can create a base product with no variants. the parameter `shouldCreateFirstVariant`  in the `CreateProductInput` field can help create a first placeholder variant with the product creation.

+### Creating Variants

+Take a look at the `createProductVariant` mutation. by defining a `CreateProductVariantInput`, which is comprised of a productID and a shopID.

+### Create, Clone & Archive

+Most of the create mutation also have a clone and an archive  mutation, to allow for full CRUD-based operations. for example, `cloneProducts` and `CloneProductVariants`

 #### mutation CreateProduct fields